Emotional marketing is a powerful marketing technique that differentiates highly successful brands from averagely successful ones.

 These days, content goes viral pretty fast, and a study has proven that emotions contribute to the virality of content.

 According to a study, content that elicits anger has a 38% chance of going viral.
-These types of content are likely to get more shares as readers will want others to see it too.
+These types of content are likely to get more shares as readers will want others to see it.

 Before you start doing it wrong, anger here is to be directed to the topic, not making your readers angry by disrespecting or insulting them.
-Writing about a controversial topic is a good example since everyone will have a different opinion of the topic.
+Writing about a controversial issue is an excellent example since everyone will have a different opinion.

 Also, content that awe readers have a 34% chance of going viral, followed by anxiety which has a 24% chance of going viral.
 Lastly, content that makes readers sad will likely not go viral (-17%).
 The kind of content that goes viral are those that cause high-energy emotions (anger, awe, anxiety), not those that cause low-energy emotions like sadness.